Will-GuiSKJ/Bannerlord.Actus.Purus/Roadmap.md

 1. Presets for male and female

 ### Crafting
-Allow player to restore stamina while moving in the world map Crafting Stamina multiplier
+1. Allow player to restore stamina while moving in the world map.
+1. Crafting Stamina multiplier.

 ### Configuration
 1. Starting number of parties